Audio Protection & Error Recovery

 Recovery Triggers:

-• After successful WebSocket connection
+• After successful WebSocket reconnection (onopen)

 Resending Pending Chunks

-let recoveredDuration = 0
+let recoveredDuration = 0;

-recoveredDuration += inFlightData.chunk.durationMs
+recoveredDuration += inFlightData.chunk.durationMs;

-this.sendQueue.unshift(inFlightData.chunk) // Priority: front
+sendQueue.unshift(inFlightData.chunk); // Priority: front

 }